Chicago (CNN) — Dodging a forklift is getting less and less likely in Chicago's trendy West Loop neighborhood.

 Nowhere is the West Loop's metamorphosis more apparent than on West Fulton Market Street, the neighborhood's former meatpacking hub.

-A converted cold storage facility now houses Google's Midwest headquarters, looming over the street's last meatpacking operation and a lot of restaurant-driven construction.
+A converted cold storage facility now houses Google's Midwest headquarters, looming over former meatpacking warehouses and a lot of mixed-use construction.
 On the ground floor is aptly named seafood and raw bar Cold Storage, as well as Swift & Sons, an updated take on the classic Chicago steakhouse.

 But meat will always play a huge role in the neighborhood.